Azure/azure-sdk-for-android/sdk/template/azure-sdk-template/README.md

 ### Get the thing

-The [get_thing](not-valid-link) method retrieves a Thing from the service.
+The [get_thing]<!--Put the relevant link here. --> method retrieves a Thing from the service.
 The `id` parameter is the unique ID of the Thing, not its "name" property.

 ```Python
 thing = client.get_thing(id)